Import and sync users

 - Choose which value to keep.

-- Optional: Select the option to save your choice back to the sync configuration to resolve the same conflict automatically in future runs.
+- Optional: Select the option to save your choice back to the sync configuration so the system resolves the same conflict automatically in future runs.
+This option is available for each field that triggered the conflict resolution screen because each one uses the Ask to review strategy.

-After resolving all conflicts, select Run to execute the import.
+After you resolve all conflicts, select Run to execute the import.

 Results

-When the import completes, the system displays a summary of the changes:
+When the import finishes, the system shows a summary of the changes.

 - Users added